Sijmen/bitwarden_rs-local-backup/README.md

 rclone config
 # follow instructions of rclone
 ```
 Ensure that the rclone config is stored on the host!
-It is mounted in the container from `HOST_RCLONE_CONFIG`.
+It is mounted in the container from `HOST_RCLONE_CONFIG_DIR`.

 ## Stop, update, shutdown
 In the checkout folder do this: